MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Origin-based DOM APIs

-`NavigateToString` has as its document URI `about:blank` and `null` as its origin.
+`NavigateToString` has `about:blank` as its document URI, and `null` as its origin.
 This means you cannot use any DOM API that depends on the origin, such as `localStorage` or `indexedDB`.

 ###### DOM APIs requiring secure context

 Some newer browser features are limited to https URLs and are not available to the `about:blank` URI that `NavigateToString` uses.
-This includes webcam APIs, geolocation APIs, and notification APIs, among others.
-See [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) for more information.
+This includes features such as webcam APIs, geolocation APIs, and notification APIs.
+For more information, see [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

 ###### Dynamic content